avivace/openlab-report-template/README.md

 ## Figures, code snippets, bibliography

 Examples are given in the template, but please consult LaTeX documentation for further details.
 For instance, visit [Overleaf webpage](https://www.overleaf.com/learn/latex/Creating_a_document_in_LaTeX).

+## Contributing

+Contributions are welcome!
+Please open a PR for any improvoment.

+## License

+The template is released under the MIT license.
+CERN and CERN Openlab assets are [© CERN](https://copyright.web.cern.ch/).